>> Top Black Friday Offers (Still Active) <<

 5 runtime software driveimage xml logo DriveImage XML N/A

-Such disk cloning software is especially useful when adding new or upgraded hard disks or SSD drives to an existing PC.
-For example, when adding a new larger or faster hard disk or SSD drive to an existing PC, the entire contents of the existing drive can be copied over to this new disk and kept exactly as they were beforehand.
-This means that the existing system will continue to work exactly as it did before whilst using the old hard disk (but with more disk space now available or a faster SSD drive now in-place to help improve overall system performance).
+Such disk cloning software is especially useful when adding new or upgraded hard disks, SSDs or newer style NVMe drives to an existing PC without bringing with it the need to reinstall the operating system and any third-party applications again from scratch.
+For example, when adding a new larger or faster hard disk or SSD drive to an existing PC, the entire contents of the existing drive can be copied across to this new disk and kept exactly as they were beforehand.
+This means that the existing system will continue to work exactly as it did before, but with more disk space now available or a faster SSD or NVMe drive now in-place to help improve overall system performance (or maybe even both).

-NB – Whilst disk cloning software will work fine when migrating from an old hard drive to a new drive or SSD on an existing system, more involved work might be required when migrating an existing system across to new or otherwise different hardware.
-In such cases, the use of disk cloning technology with support for restoring to dissimilar hardware might be required (and this topic will be discussed in more detail further down in this guide).
+NB – Whilst disk cloning software will work fine when migrating from an old hard drive to a new drive or SSD on an existing system, more involved work might be required when migrating an existing system across to new or otherwise dissimilar hardware.
+In such cases, the use of disk cloning technology with support for restoring to dissimilar hardware might be required (and I will discuss this topic in more detail further down in this guide).

-Overall, there are many varied scenarios which might require the use of disk cloning software.
-These include the upgrading of hard disks, the migrating of an existing PC system to a newer (and faster) SSD drive, the re-provisioning of a PC with a clean installation of Windows within a business environment and the returning of a PC back to its default (factory) state ready for resale or recycling.
+Overall, there are many varied scenarios which might require the use of specialist disk cloning software.
+These include the upgrading of hard disks, the migrating of an existing PC system to a newer (and faster) SSD drive, easily re-provisioning a PC with a clean installation of Windows and the returning of a PC back to its default (factory) state ready for resale or recycling are just a few examples of how disk cloning software can be very useful.

 Does Cloning a Hard Disk also Copy Applications?

-Yes, this ability to copy applications which are already installed upon an existing system is one of the main reasons disk cloning software has become so useful, but let’s consider a commonly seen example to get more details on how this process might actually work.
+Yes, this ability to copy any applications which are already installed upon an existing system disk is one of the main reasons that disk cloning software has become so useful and so popular in recent years, but let’s consider a commonly seen example to get more details on how this process might actually work.

-One potential issue which might occur when migrating an existing system onto a new or otherwise different device is that any existing drivers installed on the current system won’t be compatible with the new hardware.
-In such cases it will be most likely be necessary to make use of specialist disk cloning software which can accommodate the cloning (or recovery of a disk image backup) onto dissimilar hardware.
+One potential disk cloning issue which might occur when migrating an existing system onto a new or otherwise different device is that of any existing drivers installed on the current system not being be compatible with the new hardware.
+In such cases it will be most likely be necessary to make use of specialist disk cloning software which can accommodate the cloning (or recovery of a disk image backup) onto dissimilar hardware to solve such an issue.

 best free disk cloning software - easeus migrate os module in-use

-Such specialist cloning or disk image backup software will be able to automatically adapt the existing disk contents so as to either remove any proprietary hardware drivers during the cloning operation (meaning generic Windows drivers will be temporarily used) or simply allow for these drivers to be replaced (either automatically or manually) prior to the cloning operation commencing.
+Such specialist disk cloning or disk image backup software tools will be able to automatically adapt the existing disk contents so as to either remove any proprietary hardware drivers during the cloning operation (meaning generic Windows drivers will be temporarily used at this stage) or simply allow for these drivers to be replaced (either automatically or manually) prior to the cloning operation commencing.

-NB – If this issue relating to dissimilar hardware sounds like it might be relevant to your own disk cloning or PC migration issues, then please note I have marked-out any software titles supporting cloning to such dissimilar hardware in the list below!
+NB – If this issue relating to dissimilar hardware sounds like it might be relevant to your own disk cloning or PC migration issues, then please note I have marked-out any software titles supporting cloning to such dissimilar hardware in the full list of free disk cloning titles further down on this page.

-Whilst not as straightforward a process as allowing for specialist software to help manage any driver issues by itself, one potential workaround to migrating to a new system with different hardware is to uninstall any drivers prior to the disk cloning operation to ensure maximum compatibility on the new system straight after migration is complete.
+Whilst not as straightforward a process as allowing for specialist software to help manage any driver issues by itself, one potential workaround to migrating to a new system with dissimilar hardware is to uninstall any drivers prior to the disk cloning operation taking place to ensure maximum compatibility on the new system straight after any migration work is complete.

 best free disk cloning software - aomei partition assistant cloning wizard in-use

-If you are using Microsoft Windows then this will often mean simply uninstalling any drives (using the built-in Windows Device Manager tool or a third-party alternative) and then performing the disk cloning operation straight afterwards.
-Once the cloning operation is complete, Windows will then (by itself) attempt to choose suitable drives (even if they are just generic drives temporarily) until the correct drivers can be downloaded and installed for the new system’s hardware.
+If you are using Microsoft Windows then this will often mean simply uninstalling any device drivers (using the built-in Windows Device Manager tool or a third-party alternative) and then performing the disk cloning operation straight afterwards.
+Once the cloning operation is complete, Windows will then (by itself) attempt to choose suitable device drivers for the new hardware (even if they are just generic drivers temporarily) until the correct drivers can be downloaded and installed for the new system.

 Disk Cloning vs Disk Imaging vs System Imaging

-In the process of researching any suitable free disk cloning software, you might have also noticed the terms “disk imaging” or “system imaging” are mentioned regularly as well.
-These terms are sometimes (incorrectly) used interchangeably when they do, in-fact, both perform slightly different functions.
+During the process of researching suitable free disk cloning software, you might have also noticed the terms “disk imaging” or “system imaging” are also regularly mentioned as well.
+These terms are sometimes (incorrectly) used interchangeably when they do, in-fact, all perform slightly different functions and have different ways of working.

-These different functions are explained in more detail below:
+These differences in terms are explained in more detail below:

 Disk Cloning:

-NB – Partition cloning works in a very similar fashion as above, albeit copying a partition in its entirety to a different location instead (usually on a secondary hard disk or SSD drive)!
+NB – Partition cloning works in a very similar fashion as mentioned above, albeit copying a partition in its entirety to a different location instead of an entire disk (usually on to a secondary hard disk or SSD drive).

 Disk Imaging:

 Disk Imaging technology is often incorporated into many modern backup software titles and can be used to make an image-based backup of a PCs hard drive into a single file (a file which is then kept upon the storage medium used by the backup software for safe keeping).
-In other words, the entire disk itself is copied (including the operating system and all installed software), compressed, stored within a single file (or a series of smaller files when applicable) and then finally stored on another disk or in the cloud as part of making a backup set.
+In other words, the entire disk itself is copied (including the operating system, user setting plus any installed software), compressed, stored within a single file (or a series of smaller files when applicable) and then finally stored upon another disk or in the cloud as a part of the backing up of a device.

-NB – whilst this process might be classed as a “disk image backup” by many backup software developers, the process of doing this and then recovering this “backed-up” image directly to a new disk or SSD drive has the same net effect as simply cloning the two devices directly (albeit a less efficient solution than using direct disk-to-disk cloning software)!
+NB – whilst this process might be classified as a “disk image backup” by many backup software developers, the process of performing such a backup and then recovering this “backed-up” image directly on to a new disk or SSD drive has the same net effect as simply cloning the two devices directly (albeit a less efficient solution than using direct disk-to-disk cloning software).

 Full System Imaging:

 Sometimes you might see backup software titles advertising the fact that they can make full system image backups amongst various other backup related features.
-Simply put, in cases where a PC might be made up of more than one hard disk, the backup software will be able to automatically create multiple images of all connected hard disks which are in-use as a part of the system within the same backup set (i.e., capturing the entire system in a single backup set regardless of how many disks are in use).
+Simply put, in cases where a PC might be made up of more than one hard drive or partition, the backup software will be able to automatically create multiple images of all connected hard disks and partitions which are in-use as a part of the system within the same backup set (i.e., capturing the entire system in a single backup set regardless of how many disks or partitions are in use).

-NB – Personally speaking, I think the confusion between disk cloning and disk imaging often comes from the fact that, whilst disk cloning could be used as a form of backup (albeit an inefficient one), disk imaging could equally be used to create a clone of a hard drive (albeit making the process slightly longer than it otherwise needs to be and slower than using software which supports direct drive-to-drive cloning).
+NB – Personally speaking, I think the confusion between disk cloning and disk imaging often comes from the fact that, whilst disk cloning could be used as a form of backup (albeit an inefficient one), disk imaging could equally be used to create a clone between two hard drives (albeit making the process slightly longer than it otherwise needs to be and slower than it would have been using software which supports direct drive-to-drive cloning).

 best free disk cloning software - diskgenius full system cloning in-use

-For example, if I had created an image-based backup of my entire hard drive using disk imaging capable backup software and then swapped out my existing hard disk for a new one, I could then recover the entire (old) disk onto the new disk using the image backup I took earlier on (assuming I had some bootable recovery media to boot the system into beforehand and perform the recovery from within).
-This process, albeit involving slightly more work, would have the same net result as simply cloning the existing disk onto the new disk directly.
+For example, if I had created an image-based backup of my entire hard drive using disk imaging capable backup software and then swapped out my existing hard disk for a new one, I could then recover the entire (old) disk onto the new disk using the disk image backup I made earlier on (assuming I had some bootable recovery media to boot the system into beforehand and perform the recovery from within).
+This process, albeit involving slightly more work, would have the same net result as simply cloning the existing disk on to the new disk drive directly.

 What Happened to Macrium Reflect Free?

-For many years a free to use edition of Macrium Reflect has been made available and this was widely recognised as one of the best free disk cloning applications available on the market.
-As a result of this, you might be wondering why this software is no longer featured on the below list of free to use disk cloning software titles?
+For many years a free to use edition of Macrium Reflect has been made available and this was widely recognised as one of the best free disk cloning tools available.
+As a result of this, you might be wondering why this software is no longer featured on the below list of free to use disk cloning software titles.

 best free disk cloning software - macrium reflect free cloning in-use